Xon77/Live4Life/README.md

 It has also been tested on Linux and works considering that you have a minimum resolution of 1920×1200.
 The reason why I do not switch from Mac to Linux is that I often used [Dante](https://www.audinate.com/products) to send multiple channels via ethernet in some concert halls.
 Since Dante virtual sound cards are not available for linux, you need to buy specific expensive sound cards to use Dante.

-For Windows, I do not know.
+For Windows, I do not know, since I do not have this OS to test.
+Let me know.
+I might maybe help.

 ## Requirements